-Kansas State University College of Veterinary Medicine and the Veterinary Medical Alumni Association will honor Dr. James Smith, a 1958 graduate of Kansas State University's College of Veterinary Medicine, with the 2003 Distinguished Alumni Award.
-The Award will be presented to Dr. Smith on November 22, at the alumni reception of the annual meeting of the American Association of Equine Practitioners (AAEP) at the Hilton Riverside Hotel in New Orleans, Louisiana.
+Kansas State University College of Veterinary Medicine and the Veterinary Medical Alumni Association honored Dr. James Smith, a 1958 graduate of Kansas State University's College of Veterinary Medicine, with the 2003 Distinguished Alumni Award.
+The Award was presented to Dr. Smith on November 22, 2003, at the alumni reception of the annual meeting of the American Association of Equine Practitioners (AAEP) at the Hilton Riverside Hotel in New Orleans, Louisiana.

 While growing up in Hutchinson, Kansas, Jim first became interested in veterinary medicine while working on his uncle's farm the summer after his seventh grade school year.
 Smith always imagined himself as a mixed practitioner, with an emphasis in cattle, but during his senior year at Kansas State University College of Veterinary Medicine he became more interested in horses, which has been his sole focus for the past 43 years.